Juanmi Latasa

-Juan Miguel "Juanmi" Latasa Fernández Layos (born 23 March 2001) is a Spanish professional footballer who plays as a forward for La Liga club Real Valladolid.
+Juan Miguel "Juanmi" Latasa Fernández Layos (born 23 March 2001) is a Spanish professional footballer who plays as a forward for club Real Valladolid.

 Club career

 Real Madrid

 Latasa made his debut for Real Madrid in a 1–1 draw with Cádiz on 15 May 2022.

 Loan to Getafe

 On 26 August 2022, Latasa joined Getafe on a season long loan with a purchase option included.
 Real Madrid would keep the right of first refusal and a percentage of a possible future sale if he ends up joining Getafe permanently.
 On 2 July 2023, Getafe extended the loan deal of Latasa for one more season until the end of the 2023–24 season.

 Valladolid

 On 14 August 2024, Real Valladolid announced the signing of Latasa on a five-year contract.